timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

 # Install Promscale Connector using a Docker image with Timescale Cloud

+You can install Promscale Connector from a Docker container using Timescale Cloud.
+This is useful for developing a proof of concept, or for testing purposes.
+Do not use this method in a production environment.

 <highlight type="warning">
 Running Promscale from a Docker container is not suitable for production environments.
 This can be useful for testing purposes and is provided here as an